seek-oss/wingman/fe/lib/components/BrandSelect/README.md

 # BrandSelect

-A BrandSelect component that provides a full list of advertisement brandings associated with the specified hirer.
+A BrandSelect component that provides a paginated selection of brands associated with the specified hirer.

 ## Installation